pricing guides · June 3, 2026 · 6 min read

 Grade flexibility.
 If your engineer has flexibility between grades, we can quote both and let you compare.

 Delivery timing.
-Lead times typically run 2 to 4 weeks for standard work, 4 to 8 weeks for custom or oversized.
+Lead times typically run 1 to 2 weeks for standard work and 2 to 3 weeks for custom or oversized.
+Very large or complex packages take longer and we will say so in the quote.
 If your timeline is tight, tell us early.
 If it has flexibility, we may be able to optimize.

 Step 4: Confirm and Deposit